Navigating Planning Permission for Your Property Extension

 Indoors

-Most interior revamping, such as garage conversions, new staircases, bathrooms, kitchens, or rewiring, do not need planning permission.
+Most interior renovations, such as garage conversions, new staircases, bathrooms, kitchens, or rewiring, do not require planning permission.

-Or you can schedule an appointment with your local planning authority before you submit your request.
-Before the meeting, you will need to have your proposal – with current floor plans and proposed new design.
-During the meeting, it’s advisable to; ask for an assessment of the plan, about potential problems such as traffic and noise, and also discuss your site problems such as roads footpaths, watercourses, sewers, and telephone lines
+Alternatively, you can schedule an appointment with your local planning authority before submitting your application.
+Bring your proposal, including current floor plans and the proposed new design.
+During the meeting, seek feedback on your plan, ask about potential issues such as traffic and noise, and discuss site-specific matters like roads, footpaths, watercourses, sewers, and telephone lines.

 Conclusion